marioandrei/worthyourtime/README.md

 - Two Days, One Night (2014),
 - Umberto D. (1952),
 - Under the Skin (2013),
+- Verdens verste menneske [The Worst Person in the World] (2021), Joachim Trier
 - Vivre Sa Vie (1962),
 - WALL·E (2008),
 - What We Do in the Shadows (2014),